How Often Do Women Masturbat? | Explore the Truth

 How often do women masturbate?

 The frequency of masturbation among women varies widely.
-Some studies suggest that women may masturbate anywhere from a few times a month to several times a week, depending on individual preferences and circumstances.
-Factors such as age and relationship status play a significant role in these variations.
+Some women masturbate rarely, some a few times a month, and some several times a week.
+There is no single “normal” number, and factors such as age, health, stress, and relationship context can all influence frequency.

 What factors influence how often women masturbate?